Richard Curtis: Film career

 Curtis achieved his breakthrough success with the romantic comedy Four Weddings and a Funeral.
 The 1994 film, starring Hugh Grant and Andie MacDowell, was produced on a limited budget by the British production company Working Title Films.
 Curtis chose Mike Newell to direct the film after watching his TV film Ready When You Are, Mr. McGill.
 Four Weddings and a Funeral proved to be the top-grossing British film in history at that time.
 It made an international star of Grant, and Curtis' Oscar nomination for the script catapulted him to prominence (though the Oscar went to Quentin Tarantino and Roger Avary for Pulp Fiction).
 The film was also nominated for Best Picture, but lost to Forrest Gump.

 Curtis' next film was also for Working Title, which has remained his artistic home ever since.
 1997's Bean brought Mr. Bean to the big screen and was a huge hit around the world.
 He continued his association with Working Title writing the 1999 romantic comedy Notting Hill, starring Hugh Grant and Julia Roberts, which broke the record set by Four Weddings and a Funeral to become the top-grossing British film.
 The story of a lonely travel bookstore owner who falls in love with the world's most famous movie star was directed by Roger Michell.

 Curtis next co-wrote the screen adaptation of the international bestseller Bridget Jones's Diary for Working Title.
-Curtis knew the novel's writer Helen Fielding.
-Indeed, he has credited her with saying that his original script for Four Weddings and a Funeral was too upbeat and needed the addition of the titular funeral.
+Curtis knew the novel's writer Helen Fielding and has credited her with saying that his original script for Four Weddings and a Funeral was too upbeat and needed the addition of the titular funeral.

 Two years later, Curtis re-teamed with Working Title to write and direct Love Actually.
 Curtis has said in interviews that the sprawling, multi-character structure of Love Actually owes a debt to his favourite film, Robert Altman's Nashville.
 The film featured a "Who's Who" of UK actors, including Hugh Grant, Colin Firth, Bill Nighy, Emma Thompson, Liam Neeson, Andrew Lincoln, Alan Rickman and Keira Knightley, in a loosely connected series of stories about people in and out of love in London in the weeks leading up to Christmas.
 Its regular festive screening has seen it labelled as being arguably a modern-day Christmas staple.